EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

 In legend of the [sword of Damocles](https://en.wikipedia.org/wiki/Damocles) there is a man named Damocles sitting before the King Dionysus.
 Damocles is telling the King how amazing it must be to be the King, with all his wealth and power.
 Dionysus offers to let Damocles be King-for-a-day so that he too can feel what it's like to be King.

 Damocles jumps at the offer but just as he is taking his place at the throne Dionysus arranges a huge sword above the throne.
 The sword was held by a single horse hair.
 The purpose was immediately clear to Damocles&mdash;the King may have much fortune, but they are in constant anxiety and fear about who might try and overtake them.

+Technology technology is in it's own way a Sword of Damocles situation.
+We are offered nearly abilities which our ancestors would see as Godlike but in return we sacrifice our personal liberties and privacy.
+Does it have to be that way?
+Can we architect systems which empower human liberty?
+Can we put people in control of their data and offer them privacy?
+As long as we have strong encryption, which is under attack by govts around the world.

 ## Join us